irtimmer/pam_usermount/README.md

 ## Usage

-Insert the following lines in the /etc/pam.d configuration files to load pam_mounter on login
+Insert the following lines in the /etc/pam.d configuration files to load pam_usermount on login

 '''
-auth      optional  pam_mounter.so
+auth      optional  pam_usermount.so
-session   optional  pam_mounter.so
+session   optional  pam_usermount.so
 '''

-Edit the /etc/security/pam_mounter.conf file to add and remove volumes to be mounted on login
+Edit the /etc/security/pam_usermount.conf file to add and remove volumes to be mounted on login

 ## Contribute